 Scottsdale is a relatively large city located in the state of Arizona.
-With a population of 258,069 people and 60 constituent neighborhoods, Scottsdale is the sixth largest community in Arizona.
+With a population of 241,361 people and 62 constituent neighborhoods, Scottsdale is the seventh largest community in Arizona.

 Scottsdale home prices are not only among the most expensive in Arizona, but Scottsdale real estate also consistently ranks among the most expensive in America.